Osama Saeed

 Osama Saeed (born 27 May 1980) is a Scottish communications professional and politician.
 Formerly he was Head of Media and Public Relations at Al Jazeera Media Network, and was a parliamentary candidate for the Scottish National Party in Glasgow Central in 2010.
+He is of Pakistani descent.

 Background

-Saeed was born and brought up in Glasgow and went to school in Bishopbriggs, East Dunbartonshire.
+Saeed was born and brought up in Glasgow to Pakistani parents on 27 May 1980 and went to school in Bishopbriggs, East Dunbartonshire.
 He was an advisor to former First Minister of Scotland Alex Salmond and a prominent media figure.
 He has been listed as one of Scotland's Top 100 thinkers and opinion formers by the Scotsman newspaper, one of the country's "Brightest and Best" by the Sunday Herald, and has been described as "Scotland's most influential Muslim" by the Sunday Times.
 The Evening Times referred to him in 2010 as one of the SNP's "bright rising stars".
 His blog, "Rolled up Trousers" was named top Scottish political blog in 2007.
 He is also an alumnus of the US State Department's International Visitor Leadership Program.
 After an attempt to be elected to the House of Commons in 2010, Saeed joined Al Jazeera in Qatar.